orizens/orizens.com/src/pages/blog/2014-09-20-a-journey-from-require-js-to-browserify.md

 Node.js style in your browser.
 Suddenly, the code of Echoes started to shrink, or at least, in various cases, became much more maintainable.

-[Browserify&#8217;s website](http://browserify.org/articles.html) has a very long list of articles, how to&#8217;s and more resources its github page.
+[Browserify's website](http://browserify.org/articles.html) has a very long list of articles, how to's and more resources its github page.

 Using the CommonJS style makes more sense to me than using the AMD.
 I was hooked and started to convert all the code of Echoes to use CommonJS style.
 Require.js does has support for this style, however, [the code has to be wrapped in a function and a server has to support the lazy loading feature](http://requirejs.org/docs/whyamd.html#commonjs).

-Browserify has plenty of features aside from using the CommonJS style (there&#8217;s also support for AMD with browserify transforms).
+Browserify has plenty of features aside from using the CommonJS style (there's also support for AMD with browserify transforms).
 It gives you the option to use any node.js modules in side the browser.
 Basically, I can use the same Backbone.js package in the backend and in the client.

 ### Build Process